VictorRodriguez/compilers-lecture/README.md

 # compilers-lecture

-Workshops and labs for ITESM compilers' design lecture.
-The intention is to increase the level of knowledge on the undergraduate students of computer science careers.
+This GIT repository contains a list of workshops and labs for compilers' design lecture.
+The level of complexitiy is for undergraduate students of computer science careers at ITESM university

 This is plan to be deliverable in a period of time of 4 to 6 months.
 It is adjustable in time and order; however the expectations and basic topics should keep the essence of the plan.

 Agenda: